Brass Instruments That Don't Exist (But Should)

 I have long held my own theories about what the ideal soprano trombone mouthpiece would be, and I have been able to test some of these theories to favorable results.
 I used to own an extremely cool soprano trombone, which I have to share here:

 This is a handmade German soprano trombone, with a rotor that has slides to put it in A, Ab, G, or F. The rotor is activated by an old-school leather strap rather than a modern paddle, and the bell has a kranz.
-There is no maker’s mark to be found, and from what I was told indirectly by Max Thein, it is likely an exam instrument made by a journeyman apprentice.
+There is no maker’s mark to be found, and it is likely an exam instrument made by a journeyman apprentice.
 It is impossibly cool, and I am so thrilled to have owned and played it.
 It’s gone now, in the hands of someone who will use it more than I did.

 Now, on to the mouthpieces.
 I tried a fleet of mouthpieces on that soprano, to varying degrees of success.
 These are my findings: